mifortin/AdventOfCode2023/README.md

 Caved, now am using templates.
 Arrays have a maximum fixed size.
 O(n) everything!
 Invoke ACArray.

 Most important result of day 5 is the range operations + range array.
 These allow adding a range while maintaining sorting order - and merges ranges as need be.
 This allows day 5 to run spectacularly fast.
 See ACRange and ACRangeArray.

+If the type in the array has a "Consume" to parse the value, then you can consume the array and it will read it in easily.

+There's Quicksort - be sure that less then and greater than are both implemented.